Generic selectors

 It is essential to avoid hard-coding as it gives rise to various issues:

-• Maintainability: If values are scattered throughout the codebase, updating them consistently becomes harder.
-This can lead to errors or inconsistencies when values must be updated.
+• Maintainability: If values are scattered throughout the codebase, updating them consistently becomes harder

 Configuration files solve these problems by storing parameters separately from the code, which enhances code maintainability and reproducibility.

-Among the numerous Python libraries available for creating configuration files, Hydra stands out as my preferred configuration management tool because of its impressive set of features, including:
+Hydra stands out as an excellent configuration management tool because of its impressive set of features, including convenient parameter access and command-line configuration override.

 Suppose the “main.yaml” file located in the “config” folder looks like this: